akshaymarch7/blog/ckt5l08ns02a87us14jzbhcyh.md

 -  I will retweet and share of Insta story if I like something to gauge people reactions also
 - there's No limit on submissions

-Join me on discord for all discussions/clarifications - https://discord.gg/aVHvWR44

 **When will the competition end?**
 - You have to submit your ideas before 5th September, 23:59:59 (IST)

+**Is there a place to connect and discuss?**
+Join me on discord for all discussions/clarifications - https://discord.gg/aVHvWR44

 **Winners**